AnkushSinghGandhi/DSA-OneShot/README.md

   - Height of binary tree
   - Is it a BST?
   - Lowest Common Ancestor (basic version)
+  - Compute diameter of a binary tree
+  - Convert a binary tree to its mirror

 #### 🔹 7.
 Heaps (Priority Queue) - 5%
 - **Understand concepts** (no need to implement):